Reduce time to hire: 12 proven tactics

 1. Make (good) use of (good) data

-The starting point in reducing time to hire is to figure out what the data points are.
+The starting point in reducing hiring time is to figure out the data points.

 You need to figure out things like: